OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 2. Click on `Polling App (Embedded Widget)`

 Because you have an existing session and are a member of the **Customers** group, you are authenticated for the Polling App without having to register for this application or enter your credentials again!

+## Close Your Okta Session

+1. In the Polling App in the Chrome browser, click the `Close Okta Session` button.

+2. You may now close this browser tab.

 ## ✅ Checkpoint